NREL/TITANIC/README.md

 See [How Does TITANIC Fit in a Data Processing Workflow](https://github.com/NREL/TITANIC/wiki/How-Does-TITANIC-Fit-in-a-Data-Processing-Workflow%3F) for details.

-# What is TITANIC used for?
+# Where is TITANIC used?
 TITANIC is used by the National Renewable Energy Laboratory to analyze data from the National Wind Technology Center's M4 and M5 135-m towers.
 Find out more at https://nwtc.nrel.gov/MetData, and see the most recent data at https://nwtc.nrel.gov/M5.
 All plots were produced by TITANIC.

-# How do I use TITANIC?
-TITANIC is a collection of scripts and functions that work together.
-Follow the links on the right of this page to find out more about what TITANIC can do.

-# What do I need to use TITANIC?
+# What do I Need to Use TITANIC?
 1. MATLAB.
 2. Sense of humor.

 # How do I Get Started?
 Click on the "Download ZIP" button on the lower right of this page.
-Then, see [Getting Started](https://github.com/NREL/TITANIC/wiki/FAQ:-Getting-Started).
+Then, see the wiki page on [Getting Started](https://github.com/NREL/TITANIC/wiki/FAQ:-Getting-Started).

 # Where's the Documentation?
 Most of the code and outputs are documented in the [TITANIC wiki](https://github.com/NREL/TITANIC/wiki/).
+The code itself is heavily documented.

 # How Do I Report Issues or Errors?
 Please use the [issue-tracker](https://github.com/NREL/TITANIC/issues) to report issues.